 Read the City University course offerings PDF for more information.
 These courses are subject to change, and students should check with the international business office (Straz Hall, room 101) for the most current information.

 Please note that the courses listed here have been approved in general for Marquette credit.
 However, because each individual academic record is unique, depending on the college, the major and courses taken previously, not every course will qualify to be used toward a Marquette degree.
 Therefore, current Marquette students must have prior approval from the their college office, before enrolling in these courses.
 Without this prior approval, any course taken at another institution will likely not be accepted toward the Marquette degree.

-Students are able to study at King’s College for a semester, full year or during the summer.
-Typically the fall semester is late September to mid-December, the spring semester is early January to early June and the summer program offers two sessions in July.
+Students are able to study at City University for a semester or full year.
+Typically the fall semester is late September to late December, the spring semester is early January to mid-April.

 *Other costs include estimated personal expenses.

-Billing: Tuition (for semester or year) and CISI Insurance costs are billed and paid through Marquette University’s Bursar Office.
-All other costs, including housing and summer tuition, are either paid directly to King’s by the student or are out of pocket expenses.
-Meeting King’s payment deadlines for any costs are the student’s responsibility.
+Billing: Tuition and CISI Insurance costs are billed and paid through Marquette University’s Bursar Office.
+All other costs, including housing, are either paid directly to City by the student or are out of pocket expenses.
+Meeting City’s payment deadlines for any costs are the student’s responsibility.

 Please note: all cost and financial information are provided to the best of our knowledge and should be considered as approximate estimates only.